StatFunGen/xqtl-resources/data/genes/README.md

 ## The unified AD GWAS-xQTL loci table (`unified_AD_loci_xQTL_summary.xlxs`)

 Each row correspond to a variant in a locus that have been associated to AD GWAS (Combining finemaping and Coloc results for the 4 GWAS studies data used).

-### Unified metric of support for variant level priorization

-For each AD locus, only the variants with maximum GWAS PIP/VCP ('inclusion score') >0.1 are included, and we take only the top5 based on GWAS PIP/VCP + the top5 based on cV2F score.
-If no variant with inclusion score>0.1, only the top1 variant of GWAS PIP/VCP, xQTL PIP/VCP and cV2F score  is displayed.
+For each AD locus, variants following this criteria are included:
+- with maximum GWAS PIP/VCP ('inclusion score') >0.1
+- the top5 variants based on cV2F score are included.
+- the top1 variant based on GWAS PIP/VCP
+- the top1 variant based on xQTL PIP/VCP, for each broad context.

 If the variant have been associated to an xQTL, summary are shown in xQTLs summary part.

-### Unified metric of support for gene level prioritization
+### Unified metric of confidence levels of support for gene level prioritization

-Contexts are ordered and green colored according to a confidence score (C1 / darkgreen is best, C6/light green is lowest confidence) which combined TWAS, MR, finemapping and coloc results:
+xQTL contexts are ordered and green colored according to a confidence score (C1 / darkgreen is best, C6/light green is lowest confidence) which combined TWAS, MR, finemapping and coloc results:

-- C1: cTWAS/MR, cs95 single context fine-mapping overlap
-- C2: cTWAS/MR, colocalization
-- C3: TWAS and (cs95 fine-mapping overlap OR colocalization)
+- C1: the gene is MR or cTWAS significant, and the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
+- C2: the gene is MR or cTWAS significant, and the variant is colocalizing (using colocboost) between the GWAS and the xQTL
+- C3: the gene is TWAS significant, and the variant is colocalizing or in  CS95% overlapping between the GWAS and the xQTL
-- C4: cs95 single context fine-mapping overlap
+- C4: the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
-- C5: colocalization OR any fine-mapping overlap (multicontext, cs50, cs70..)
+- C5: the variant is colocalizing or overlapping with any xQTL CS (multicontext, cs50, cs70) or with sn-sQTL
-- C6: TWAS only
+- C6:  the gene is TWAS significant only

+**Notes:**
+TWAS significant: having TWAS pvalue <2.5e-6for the best method OR for more than 50% of the methods.
+MR significant: being TWAS significant + having cpip>0.5 & num_CS >=2& I2<0.5.
+cTWAS significant: the xQTL explain the GWAS zscore with pip > 0.75

 The '+' or '-' after the context name correspond to the direction of the effect on the gene/molecular trait observed in finemapping (first '+/-') or in colocboost (second '+/-').
 'Effect' column correspond to the effect on the molecular traits,